roadrunner-server/docs/queues/nats.md

 # NATS Driver

-NATS driver supported in RR since `v2.5.0` and includes only NATS JetStream support.
+Support for NATS (JetStream only) has been available in RR since `v2.5.0`.

 ## Configuration